 Simple definition: Functional testing isn’t taught in medical schools, so practitioners don’t know how to interpret these.
 Interpretation requires additional training and experience.
-In addition, functional testing is detailed and extensive, and results cannot feasibly be covered in a typical 10-15 minute visit at an allopathic practice.
+In addition, functional testing is detailed and extensive, and results cannot feasibly be covered in a typical 10-15 minute visit at a mainstream practice.

 There is no “perfect diet” or “perfect exercise” for everyone.
 No pill or procedure will truly create a foundation of good health.
 Patients will not succeed if they don’t address lifestyle habits, and this is the foundation of functional/integrative medicine.

 Lifestyle habits include nutrition, exercise, stress management and relaxation, sleep optimization, and community (aka healthy relationships).
 As you experience the care of a functional medicine practitioner, you will notice that as a patient, you are engaging in a partnership with your practitioner.
 Thus, instead of relying on your practitioner to “treat” you, you become responsible for actively pursuing treatment recommendations.
 There is never a “quick fix” or a “magic pill”.
 You are in control of your daily habits, and your health care practitioner can only guide and educate you.